hlrs-vis/covise/src/tools/coConfig2toml/README.md

 # CoConfig2toml

-This simple python tool converts coConfig files to the new TOML-Sturcture.
+This simple python tool converts coConfig files to the new TOML-Structure.
-At the moment complex hierachies in coConfig's (like config-midi.xml) cannot be handled.
+At the moment complex hierachies in coConfig's (like in config-midi.xml) cannot be handled.

 ## Requirements